retaildevcrews/pib-gitops/README.md

     - Managed Identity
     - Key Vault
     - Service Principal
-    > NOTE: Udate `.devcontainer` for your fleet repository to add these env variables for an on-going updates to fleet
+    > NOTE: Update `.devcontainer` for your fleet repository to add these env variables for an on-going updates to fleet

       ```bash